-The IBIS AMI flow requires that the EDA tool generate an Impulse Response of the channel.
-This Impulse Response characterizes the differential response of the Tx analog buffer model, the Tx package model, the interconnect between the Tx component pin and the Rx component, the Rx package model and the Rx analog buffer model.
-The Touchstone file defined here in this BIRD is to be used for either the Tx analog buffer and/or the Rx analog buffer model.
-Note that when the Reserved Parameter Tstonefile is defined in the AMI model the Touchstone file is to be used in lieu of the analog buffer model in the [Model] section.
-The [Model] may also have IV and VT curves and may also have an [External Model] defined, however they are not used when the Reserved Parameter Tstonefile is defined in the .ami file.
-For Tx models that have the Reserved Parameter Tstonefile, the Reserved Parameter Tx_Voh is required and the Reserved Parameters Tx_Vol and Tx_R are optional.
-For Rx models that have the Reserved Parameter Tstonefile, the Reserved Parameter Rx_R is optional.
-For a Tx buffer, the Transmitter Circuit defines the analog buffer model between the zero impedance stimulus input voltage source and the die side of the package model.
-For an Rx buffer, the Receiver Circuit defines the analog buffer model between the die side of the package model and a high impedance probe at the input to the Rx Algorithmic model.
-Note that this Touchstone analog model only represent the on-die model between the die pad and buffer interface to the algorithmic model, and therefore the package model must be included between the die pad and the component pin.
-The on-die model includes both on-die interconnect and the analog buffer model.
-Given that the Touchstone buffer model, package interconnect model and interconnect between the Tx and Rx component pin are LTI there are many methods of generating an Impulse Response of the channel to be used in AMI modeling that will give the identical result within numerical accuracy of the technique chosen.
-One technique commonly used in EDA tool simulation is to generate a Step Response simulation by applying a step excitation and calculating the time derivative of the step response.
-A step excitation (Step Response Stimulus) is defined when the Tstonefile parameter is present.
-The Channel Step Response is measured with a high impedance differential probe between ports 2 and 4 of the Rx Touchstone file.
-The Impulse Response of the channel to be used as the input to the Tx AMI_Init function is the time derivative of this Channel Step Response.
+The IBIS AMI flow requires that the EDA tool generates the impulse response of the the entire analog circuitry from Tx to Rx algotithmic models.
+Typically, the Touchstone file data specified according to this BIRD is to be used for either the Tx analog buffer excluding the Tx package model and/or the Rx analog buffer model excluding the Rx package model.
+The following figure illustrates the entire setup when both Tx and Rx use the Ts4file parameter.

+Note that when the reserved parameter Ts4file is defined in the AMI model the Tx or the Rx schematic shown above is to be used in lieu of the analog buffer model and the package defined in the .ibs file.
+For Tx models that have the reserved parameter Ts4file, the reserved parameter Tx_V is required and the reserved parameter Tx_R is optional.
+For Rx models that have the reserved parameter Ts4file, the reserved parameter Rx_R is optional.
+In other words, for a Tx buffer, the transmitter circuit defines the analog buffer model between the zero impedance stimulus input voltage source and the buffer terminals.
+For an Rx buffer, the receiver circuit defines the analog buffer model between the buffer terminals and a high impedance probe at the input to the Rx Algorithmic model.

+By definition, the placement of the Ts4file information within .ami files makes the Ts4file data exclusively limited to AMI applications.
+If the same electrical behavior is desired for non-AMI applications of the same IBIS model (the one referencing the Algorithmic Model) the model maker can optionally provide an equivalent description using the [External Model] keyword.
+However, the latter is not needed if the model is intended for AMI applications only.

+Given that the Touchstone 4-port model is LTI there are many methods of generating the impulse response to be used in AMI modeling that will give the identical result within numerical accuracy of the technique chosen.
+One technique commonly used in EDA tool simulation is to generate the step response by applying a step stimulus and calculating the time derivative of that step response.
+When both Tx and Rx Ts4file parameters are present the step response is measured between the SRC-pos/SRC_neg input and a high impedance differential probe between ports 2 and 4 of the Rx 4-port network.
+When only one of Tx or Rx .ami files has the Ts4file parameter present then the other component’s contribution to the step response (or just the impulse response) comes from the model details provided under the [Model] keyword referencing the .ami file without the Ts4file parameter.

-RESERVED Parameter DEFINITIONs
+Reserved Parameter DEFINITIONs

-Parameter: Tstonefile
+Parameter: Ts4file

 Required: No

+Direction: Tx, Rx

 Descriptors:

-Usage: Info
+Usage: Info, Dep

 Type: String